getodk/docs/aggregate-install.rst

 .. image:: /img/aggregate-install/cloud-console.*
    :alt: An image showing the console option on the Google Cloud Platform.

-- You will now be asked to provide a gmail account which you will use throughout.Sign in with a gmail account which you wish to use.
+- You will now be asked to provide a gmail account which you will use throughout.
+Sign in with a gmail account which you wish to use.

 .. image:: /img/aggregate-install/email-select.*
    :alt: Image showing the sign in window of Gmail.